Jurassic is (almost) All You Need: Few-Shot Meaning-to-Text Generation for Open-Domain Dialogue: Datasets

 \section{Datasets}

-We use two datasets to train neural RGs for Athena.
+We use two datasets for prompt-based learning for Athena's response generators.
 One is based on Athena's KG RGs for the domains of music, movies, sports, and TV.
 Figure~\ref{kg-generation-examples} provides KG triples (entity, relation, entity) and responses produced by the current KG-RGs.
 Each response is designed to continue the conversation with one or more statements, opinions, and/or question dialogue acts about an entity.
 However, the MRs represent the triples and do not explicitly represent dialogue acts.
 Some responses are based on traversing the KG links to a related entity, and introducing that entity, as illustrated in the music example about {\it Rihanna}, where the record label {\it Def Jam Records} is used to link two music artists.
 A music conversation was given in Figure~\ref{fig:music_kg} above.
 Both existing and novel KG-RG entities and relations are in Table~\ref{table:kg_topics}.

-To train new neural KG-RGs, we create a new corpus, Athena-KG-Synthetic, of sets of knowledge triples and their template-based responses.
+To use prompt-based learning to create new KG-RGs, we create a new corpus, Athena-KG-Synthetic, of sets of knowledge triples and their template-based responses.
 We select five template categories and their paraphrases from the movies RG, two from music, three from sports, and two from TV.\footnote{Viggo and the Athena-KG-Synthetic corpus are available from nlds.soe.ucsc.edu.} We query WikiData for thousands of KG triples to populate the templates and then split the resulting dataset into $\sim$32K train, 3558 development, and a test set of 100 instances for each template category.

 The second dataset is the Viggo dataset.
 The Viggo RG combines responses generated from templates with those generated from meaning representations, as shown in Figure~\ref{viggo-conv}.
 The set of dialogue acts (DAs) are carefully constructed to be conversational and engage the user, rather than being purely informative ~\cite{juraska2019viggo,juraskawalker21}.
 We directly use the ViGGO corpus's training, development and test sets.
 Each corpus instance uses one of Viggo's 9 dialogue acts such as \emph{verify attribute}, \emph{request explanation}, or \emph{recommend}.
 Most DAs are compatible with many combinations of content slots, using 14 video game attributes, yielding hundreds of response types \cite{juraskawalker21}.
 Figure~\ref{fig:viggo-dataset-examples} shows four DAs with various slot combinations.